YG-PYTHON/Class-project/README.md

 traindata.py – In this Python file, we wrote a script to build the model and train our chatbot. tk_gui.py – This is the Python script to implement GUI for chatbot.

-How you run the code

-what libraries are needed

-what needs to be installed to use it

-A description of the data that is being analyzed

- Intent.json: The data file which has predefined patterns and responses.

- What methods are being used to analyze itv

  A discussion on how this can be changed, or applied to another data source, and what. needs to be changed for that to work